Ariel-fsae/ESP32-BLE-Keyboard/README.md

 ```

 ## Credits

-Credits to [chegewara](https://github.com/chegewara) and [the authors of the USB keyboard library](https://github.com/arduino-libraries/Keyboard/) as this project is heavily based on their work!
+Special credits to [T-vK](https://github.com/T-vK) and [the authors of the USB keyboard library](https://github.com/T-vK/ESP32-BLE-Keyboard) as this project is **a reduced version of his project and their work!**
+Credits to [chegewara](https://github.com/chegewara) and [the authors of the ESP32 BLE Keyboard library
+](https://github.com/arduino-libraries/Keyboard/) as this project is heavily based on their work!
 Also, credits to [duke2421](https://github.com/T-vK/ESP32-BLE-Keyboard/issues/1) who helped a lot with testing, debugging and fixing the device descriptor!
 And credits to [sivar2311](https://github.com/sivar2311) for adding NimBLE support, greatly reducing the memory footprint, fixing advertising issues and for adding the `setDelay` method.